eosnetworkfoundation/docsgen/docs/site-search.md

-# Site Search
+# Ignore This Page on Site Search

+**This page is only relevant if we want to run our own indexing of content.**
 Site search is powered by Algoria.
-We push search records to Algoria instead of using the crawler.
-This has two advantages
+We use the Algoria crawler.
+This has the advantage of not requiring engineering resources.

-- faster indexing update only the changed pages
-- better control the ability to control attributes
+**The following describes how to run our own Puppeteer based crawler to index documents in Alogria.
+We are not using this indexing code**

 ## Overview